projen/projen/API.md

 Returns the shell command to execute in order to run a task.

-If
+This will
-npmTaskExecution is set to PROJEN, the command will be `npx projen TASK`.
+typically be `npx projen TASK`.
-If it is set to SHELL, the command will be `yarn run TASK` (or `npm run TASK`).

 ```ts
 runTaskCommand(task: Task): string